IntelPython/sdc/docs/source/supported.rst

 Supported Numpy Functions
 -------------------------

-Below is the list of the data-parallel Numpy operators that HPAT supports.
+Below is the list of the data-parallel Numpy operators that HPAT can optimize and parallelize.

 1. Numpy `element-wise` or `point-wise` array operations: